Why She Chooses to Stay Friends With Someone She Loves: Exploring This Question in YA Romance

 As I mentioned in the introduction, Mordecai has a way of making Chloe feel seen and special—like when he reaches out to her after a long silence.
 It seems that she derives great pleasure from being remembered this way.
 And this is the kind of thing that can make it really hard for her to let go.

 Even when they go a while without speaking, she hopes Mordecai will reach out.
 Or else she’s wondering if she should reach out.
 But if Mordecai really wanted to make her feel special, he would try to maintain constant communication with her and try to have a constant presence in her life.
-The disappearing and reappearing thing that he does shows a lack of emotional maturity and commitment, which aren’t ideal qualities for a romantic partner.She’s hoping he doesn’t forget about her as a potential partner.
+The disappearing and reappearing thing he does shows a lack of emotional maturity and commitment, which aren’t ideal qualities for a romantic partner.She’s hoping he doesn’t forget about her as a potential partner.

 Chloe doesn’t say this in so many words, but one of the reasons she holds onto her friendship with Mordecai is likely because she doesn’t want him to forget about her and the possibility of them dating.
 Chloe knows that she won’t be allowed to date until her senior year, and Mordecai knows this, too.